zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

               | amount object
             - The amount in that the app wants to charge, e.g. ``{"currency":"EUR", "value":"10.00"}}`` if the app would want to charge €10.00.

-              Note that you will need to invoice the merchant yourself.
-We will only collect the amount from the merchant and settle the amount with you.

               .. list-table::
                  :widths: auto